 This loaf can easily be made in one bowl by following these simple steps:

-- Beat together sugars and butter until well creamed.
+- In a large mixing bowl, beat together your sugars and butter until well creamed.

-- Add the flour, spices and baking soda, mixing well.
+- Next add the flour, spices and baking soda, mixing well (image 2 below).

-- Then add the pumpkin purée, blending until just combined.
+- Add the pumpkin purée, mixing again until just combined (image 3 below).

-For a pecan topped pumpkin bread, add a few pecans to the top before baking.
+- For an easy pecan topped pumpkin bread, add a few pecans to the top just before baking (image 5 below).

 Maple Cream Cheese Icing